-- Persons driving cranes and fork-lift trucks must hold appropriate licenses. - If the motor is packed and depending on the weight, size and on-site conditions, lift the crates and transport frames using a fork-lift truck or a crane with slings.
+- Persons driving cranes and fork-lift trucks must hold appropriate licenses. - If the motor is packed and depending on the weight, size and on-site conditions, lift crates and transport frames using a fork-lift truck or a crane with slings.
 The crane or fork-lift truck must be suitable for the load. - When lifting the machine, use only approved and undamaged sling guides and spreaders of sufficient rated capacity and appropriate type.
 Check prior to use.
-The approximate weight of the machine is shown on the outline drawing. - Do not exceed the following maximum lifting acceleration and lifting speed: - Acceleration $a \le 0.4 \text{ g} (\approx 4 \text{ m/s2})$ - Velocity $v \le 20 \text{ m/min}$ - When lifting, always ensure the rotor is blocked and only use the load handling attachments on the stator housing, such as load stands, eye bolts or lifting eyes on the bearing shield. - Refer to lifting diagram where applicable.
-For SH560 HS, SH630 and SH710 frames please refer to the motor outline drawing for more detailed instructions.
+The approximate weight of the machine is shown on the outline drawing. - Do not exceed the following maximum lifting acceleration and lifting speed: - Acceleration a $\leq$ 0.4 q ( $\approx$ 4 m/s2) - Velocity v ≤ 20 m/min - When lifting, always ensure the rotor is blocked and use only the load handling attachments on the stator housing, such as load stands, eye bolts or lifting eyes on the bearing shield.

-Description
+Description 3